cirosantilli/markdown-style-guide/index.md

 - easy to write and modify later
 - diff friendly
 - easy to remember and implement on editors
+- provide rationale behind difficult choices.
+    Every rationale section or paragraph is marked with `rationale` so you can skip it if you are only interested in the final decisions.

 # Notable users